kristoffer-dyrkorn/software-renderer/tutorial/6/README.md

 Here is the result - two triangles in smooth rotation.
 This looks good!

-But wait - there are gaps between the triangles.
-What is going on?
+But wait - there is something wrong here - there is a singel-pixel gap that runs up an down the edge between the triangles.
+The fill rule is correct and we use floating point numbers - double precision numbers, even.
+What is wrong?
 Read all about it in the next section!